jiang-junyao/DRCTdb/README.md

 4. Using [LDSC](https://github.com/bulik/ldsc/wiki/Cell-type-specific-analyses) to identify disease related cell type marker genes.

 5. Downstream analysis:
-- (I) Find diease related TFs and compare the TF activity between normal and diease cell type.
-- (II) TF-target analysis in marker regions.
+- (I) Overlap disease related SNPs and cell-type specific CREs.
+In disease related samples, we suggest these SNPs open chromatin to cause disease.
+In normal sample, we suggest these SNPSs close chromatin to cause disease.
+- (II) (Optional) Identify cell type marker genes that are related SNPs by overlapping the gene's TSS (Transcription Start Site) region with the SNPs.
+- (III) Perform a Transcription Factor (TF) targeting analysis in the CREs identified in part I. This will help us further understand how the TFs might play a role in regulating specific genes in respective cell types.
-- (III) When scATAC-seq data is available, integrating [GENIE3](https://github.com/vahuynh/GENIE3) and result of part II to reconstruct cell type-specific gene regulatory network.
+- (IV) When scATAC-seq data is available, integrating [GENIE3](https://github.com/vahuynh/GENIE3) and TF-target result of part IIII to reconstruct cell type-specific gene regulatory network.
 When scATAC-seq data is not available, using [SCENIC](https://github.com/morris-lab/CellOracle) to reconstruct cell type-specific gene regulatory network.
-- (IV) Identify which SNPs open chromatin to cause disease and which SNPs close chromatin to cause disease